Topsia: Economy

 Atmosphere by the Forum group, is a luxury condominium at Mirania Gardens in Topsia, beside EM Bypass.
 It consists of twin towers, both rising to a height of 499 feet, across 39 floors.
 Suspended between the twin towers at the top is a floating sky sculpture, named Deya, meaning cloud.
 The 100 m tubular sculpture has four levels.
 Forum Atmosphere is offering 5 BHK apartments, ranging in size from 6,000 to 8,750 sq feet.
 Each apartment has a private terrace and a garden.
 As of 2018, the project is in an advanced stage.

 Transport

 Road

 Topsia is located beside the junction of J.B.S.
 Haldane Avenue (Park Circus Connector) and E.M.
 Bypass.
 Gobinda Chandra Khatik Road/Ambedkar Sarani (towards Tangra) and Basanti Highway (part of SH 3) also start from here.
 Many buses ply along these roads.

 Ambedkar Bridge is located on the eastern boundary of Topsia.
 The bridge connects Science City area with Panchannagram-VIP Bazar along E.M.
 Bypass, over a canal.
 The bridge was firstly inaugurated in 2002.

 Train

 Park Circus railway station on Sealdah South lines is the nearest railway station.

+Metro Rail

+Ritwik Ghatak metro station (formerly known as Topsia), is an under construction station of the Kolkata Metro Orange Line located in the Topsia area of Kolkata, West Bengal, India, which will be serving Topsia and Uttar Panchanagram areas soon.